HKUSTDial/awesome-data-agents/README.md

 However, the term "data agent" is currently used inconsistently across research and industry, resulting in considerable ambiguity.
 Systems with vastly different capabilities in autonomy, reliability, and task complexity are often labeled the same way.
 This creates a terminological ambiguity leading to mismatched expectations and unclear accountability challenge user trust and healthy development of the field.

-This repository — a companion to our survey — introduces a layered taxonomy (L0-L5) for data agents based on their degree of autonomy, providing a common framework to clarify capability boundaries and lines of accountability at each level.
+This repository — a companion to our survey — introduces a hierarchical taxonomy (L0-L5) for data agents based on their degree of autonomy, providing a common framework to clarify capability boundaries and lines of accountability at each level.

-## Levels of Data Agents
+## 🪜 Levels of Data Agents

-As mentioned above, to bring clarity to the diverse landscape of data agents, we propose a layered taxonomy based on their degree of autonomy.
+As mentioned above, to bring clarity to the diverse landscape of data agents, we propose a hierarchical taxonomy based on their degree of autonomy.
 This framework maps the progressive shift of responsibility from human to agent, defining the distinct roles each plays at every stage, as summarized in the overview figure and the table below.

 | Level | Degree of Autonomy | Human Role | Data Agent Role |
 |:-----:|------|------------|------------|